 Although my school visits are limited to the North West, I love skyping schools further afield.
 Skype sessions work really well and I’m happy to have a chat about life as a writer and storyteller, answer the children’s questions and share extracts from the books.

-During the storytelling sessions, I put on the storytelling waistcoat to perform a selection of my ‘Impossible Tales’.
-These sessions can last anything between 15 and 40 minutes, but timings can be tweaked.
-Numbers are only limited by the size of the space in which the storytelling session is taking place.
+During the storytelling sessions, I put on the superpowered storytelling waistcoat and use a variety of props to perform a selection of my weird and wacky ‘Impossible Tales’.
+Crime-fighting wigs.
+Pirate adventures.
+Stomach-churning mishaps.
+Mutated mucus.
+It’s all covered, along with much, much more, in my mind-blowing Tales.
+Prepare to laugh, be shocked and most importantly be entertained and spellbound!
+Audience numbers are only limited by the size of the space in which the storytelling session is taking place.

-My writing workshops cover different aspects of story writing including characterisation, use of humour, setting and creating tension, to name but a few.
-The pupils pull apart a short piece of text from one of my stories, plan their own version after lots of brainstorming and discussion and start work on a first draft.
+My writing workshops are fast-paced and engaging.
+They cover different aspects of narrative writing including characterisation, use of humour, setting and creating tension, to name but a few.
+Using my background as a primary teacher, along with my passion for writing, I guide the pupils as they pull apart a short piece of text from one of my stories, plan their own version after lots of discussion and support them as they start work on a first draft.
+Lots of SPaG and comprehension elements are incorporated throughout.
 The sessions are aimed at one class-size group of pupils at a time and last for approximately 70 minutes.
-Again, timings can be tweaked.
+Timings can be tweaked as required.

-If you would like me to visit your school or for more information including fees, please use the contact form on the website.
+If you would like me to visit your school or for more information, including fees, please contact me directly via email at email@example.com or use the contact form.